Skip to main content

 How do our online Pre-Sessional courses work?

-You’ll be part of a class of around 16 students; your class has two tutors, one for Reading & Writing, and one for Listening and Speaking.
+You’ll be part of a small, focused group of students; your class has two tutors, one for Reading & Writing, and one for Listening and Speaking.
 The classes are interactive and carefully designed so that you feel fully supported throughout and become a member of the Queen Mary community.
 Student wearing headphonesHaving two tutors ensures you’ll have high levels of tutor feedback (as well as automated feedback), constant monitoring of your progress, and live lessons and tutorials.
 Each lesson has its own learning outcomes, and your tutors will set weekly targets for you to achieve.

 Will I have a live teacher?